biowdl/wdl-packager/README.rst

                             The output zip file.
 By default uses the name of the input.
 This overrides the git name option.
       -a ADDITIONAL_FILES, --additional-file ADDITIONAL_FILES
                             Additional files to be included in the zip.
+Additional files will be added according to their relative position to the WDL file.
+If that is not possible they will be added to the base of the zip.
+Multiple '-a' flags can be used.
       --use-git-version-name
                             Use git describe to determine the name of the zip.
       --use-git-commit-timestamp